Pforta

-Pforta, or Schulpforta, is a school located in Pforta monastery, a former Cistercian monastery (1137–1540), near Naumburg on the Saale River in the German state of Saxony-Anhalt.
+Schulpforta, otherwise known as Pforta, is a school located in Pforta monastery, a former Cistercian monastery (1137–1540).
+The school is located near Naumburg on the Saale River in the German state of Saxony-Anhalt.

 The site has been a school since the 16th century.
-Notable past alumni include the mathematician August Ferdinand Möbius, the historian Leopold von Ranke, and the philosopher Friedrich Nietzsche.
-Today, it is a well-known public boarding school for academically gifted children, called Landesschule Pforta.
+Notable alumni include mathematician August Ferdinand Möbius, historian Leopold von Ranke, and philosopher Friedrich Nietzsche.
+Today, it is a notable public boarding school for academically gifted children, otherwise called Landesschule Pforta.
 It is coeducational and teaches around 300 high school students.

-Pforta is proposed for inscription in the World Heritage List as one component of the German nomination Naumburg Cathedral and the High Medieval Cultural Landscape of the Rivers Saale and Unstrut.
+Pforta was proposed for inscription in the World Heritage List as one component of the German nomination Naumburg Cathedral and the High Medieval Cultural Landscape of the Rivers Saale and Unstrut.

 History

 Monastery

 The abbey was at first situated in Schmölln on the Sprotta, near Altenburg.
 In 1127, Count Bruno of Pleissengau founded a Benedictine monastery there and endowed it with 1,100 hides of land.
-This foundation not being successful, on 23 April 1132, Bishop Udo I of Naumburg, a relative of Bruno's, replaced the Benedictines by Cistercian monks from Walkenried Abbey.
+This foundation, not being successful, on 23 April 1132, Bishop Udo I of Naumburg, a relative of Bruno's, replaced the Benedictines by Cistercian monks from Walkenried Abbey.
 The situation here proved undesirable, and in 1137 Udo transferred the monastery to Pforta, and conferred upon it fifty hides of arable land, an important tract of forest, and two farms belonging to the diocese.

 The patroness of the abbey was the Blessed Virgin Mary.
 The first abbot was Adalbert, from 1132 to 1152.
 Under the third abbot, Adetold, two daughter houses were founded under Pforta's auspices, in the Mark of Meissen and in Silesia, and in 1163, the monasteries of Altzella and Leubus were also established in the latter province.
 At this period the monks numbered about eighty.
 In 1205, Pforta sent a colony of monks to Livonia, founding there the monastery of Dünamünde.
 The abbey was distinguished for its excellent system of management, and after the first 140 years of its existence its possessions had increased tenfold.

 At the end of the 13th and the beginning of the 14th centuries, after a period of strife, the monastery flourished again.
 The last quarter of the 14th century witnessed, however, the gradual decline of its prosperity, and also the relaxation of monastic discipline.
 When Abbot Johannes IV was elected in 1515, there were forty-two monks and seven lay brothers who later revolted against the abbot; an inspection by Duke George of Saxony reported that morality had ceased to exist in the monastery.

 The last abbot, Peter Schederich, was elected in 1533.
 When the Catholic Duke George was succeeded by his Protestant brother Henry, the monastery was suppressed on 9 November 1540, with the abbot, eleven monks, and four lay brothers being pensioned off.